 Cruise fans may never find some of their favourite cruise ships with some of them ready to be laid-up, sold or scrapped.
 Cruise departures worldwide halted due to the global COVID-19 pandemic concerns.
 With no quick comeback for cruising in the cards, some of the big players in the industry may permanently retire parts of their fleets.

 Cruise giant Carnival Corporation, with around 100 ships, recently stated that they were ready to dispose of six of the vessels in the next 90 days.
 Carnival Corporation CEO Arnold Donald hinted at a recent interview that some of the ships would go for dismantling.
-The CEO of the world’s third-largest cruise company, Norwegian Cruise Line Holdings, also recently stated that ship retirements in the industry was likely.
+The CEO of the world’s third-largest cruise company, Norwegian Cruise Line Holdings, also recently stated that ship retirements in the industry were likely.

 Cruise companies have not explicitly announced any shortlists for the removal of the vessels.
 However, age is a marker of whether a vessel is on the way out of a fleet.
 Major lines may consider selling off older vessels after they reach 20 or 25 years of age.
 Carnival, for instance, during the economic downturn of 2008 and 2001, removed two ships Celebration and Holiday from its fleet that were 21 and 24 years old, respectively.
 Such ships are often sold to smaller lines that can’t afford newer vessels.